0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

   and `T'D`) XXX How long does it scan before forcing?
 - _Force_ button forces a single capture (except when stopped) continuing in that mode after.

+`RUN/STOP` in stop mode will freeze the display on the current sample, but also continue to display previous waveforms shown via the persistence setting (`Display » Persis.Time`).
+To get just the current waveform, use `SINGLE` instead.

+Most trigger types have a `Setting » Holdoff` setting (min 16 ns), the amount of time after a trigger during which subsequent trigger events are ignored.

 Trigger coupling (Menu/Setting/Coupling), valid only with edge triggers, can be set to DC/AC/LFR/HFR independently of the input coupling: